TORRANCE, CA & KASHIWA, JAPAN

 3. The student shall provide his/her own spending money during the three-week stay in Japan, as well as gifts for their host families.

 4. The student must possess a current, valid passport at least 60 days before leaving for Japan.
-Passport must also be valid for at least six months from the departure date.
+Passport must also be valid for at least six months from the departure date (January 2027 or later).
 Please indicate expiry date.
 If a visa is also required, the student is responsible for obtaining such visa.

 1. The TSCA Student Selection Committee will review all applications.

-2. The applicants and their families shall attend the Alumni Reunion potluck lunch in January
+2. The applicants and their families shall attend the Alumni Reunion potluck luncheon in January.

-3. The Committee will interview applicants and their parents on a scheduled Saturday in January.
+3. The Committee will interview applicants and their parents on a scheduled weekend in January.
+See Calendar of Applicant Activities below.

-4. On a mutually convenient date after the interview, a committee member(s) will conduct a home visit interview with each applicant and his/her family, during the month of February.
+4. Committee member(s) will conduct a home visit interview with each applicant and his/her family during the month of February.

 5. The applicants shall participate in all the scheduled activities during January, February and March.

-6. Final selections will be made by the Committee in early March.
+6. Final selections will be made by the Committee in early March, and delegates notified.

 1. A sincere interest in Japanese culture, language and customs.

-2. A willingness to participate in TSCA pre-selection activities.
+2. A willingness to participate in all TSCA pre-selection activities and related exchange activities throughout the program.

 3. Good citizenship.